David Trotter

 David Trotter (born 4 March 1986) is a former professional Australian rules footballer who played for the Kangaroos Football Club in the Australian Football League (AFL).

 Trotter grew up in Lockhart, New South Wales, a country town west of Wagga Wagga.

 As a teenager, he attended St. Francis de Sales Regional College in Leeton.
-He then went on to attend Assumption College, where he played football for the Calder Cannons.
+He then went on to attend Assumption College in Kilmore, where he played football for the Calder Cannons.

 He was picked by the Kangaroos with their first pick, the ninth overall in the 2003 AFL draft.